Welcome to SPM Commercial

 How long does payment take to come through?

 That depends on a number of factors.
 The contract states 14 days from the invoice.
 I can’t invoice until the on set paperwork is completed and sent through – that may take a week or so.
 Mostly payment will come through within 20 - 30 days of the shoot.
-On rare occasions it takes longer but I have never not been paid in 30 years.
+On rare occasions it takes longer but I have never not been paid.

 When you book a role I will send you all the information you need to know on fees, tax options etc.